NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Advanced Deity's Domain.md

 **Prerequisites** Deity's Domain
 * * *
 Through your conviction, you have glimpsed the deeper secrets of your deity's domain.
-You gain an advanced domain spell from the domain you chose with Deity's Domain.
-You can cast that spell as a devotion spell.
-Increase the number of Focus Points in your focus pool by 1.
+You gain an advanced domain spell from the domain you chose with Deity's Domain as a devotion spell.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*